-First, grounding from the assumption that the same class of motor acts can be performed with different intentions \cite{Kilner:2011}, we want to analyse the movement onset of an apparently unrelated action (actually embedding the intention from the very beginning), the same for all intentions, capturing those subtle motion patterns which anticipates the future action.
+$\bullet$ Grounding from the assumption that the same class of motor acts can be performed with different intents \cite{Becchio_ScientReport,Asuini:2014,Asuini:2015}, we want to analyse the movement onset of an apparently unrelated action (actually embedding the intent from the very beginning), the same for all intents, capturing those subtle motion patterns which are discriminant of the future action.

-Second, unlike the main existing literature, we want to avoid the exploitation of any hints derived by the context, solely focusing on the kinematics of the movement.
+$\bullet$ Unlike the main existing literature, we want to avoid the exploitation of any cue derived by the context, solely focusing on the kinematics of the movement.

-To this end, we propose a new dataset as a test-bed to investigate the feasibility of inferring intention from motion so as to provide a proof of concept for this task.
-A set of experiments was designed in which subjects were asked to grasp a bottle, in order to either 1) pour some water into a glass, 2) pass the bottle to a co-experimenter, 3) drink from it, or 4) place the bottle into a box.
-The dataset is composed by a) 3D trajectories of 20 motion capture (VICON) markers outfitted over the hand of the participants and b) optical video sequences lasting about one second, with an occlusive camera view in which only the arm and the bottle are visible.
-The goal is to classify the intentions associated with the observed grasping-a-bottle movement, \textit{i.e.} to predict the agent's intention.
+To this end, we designed an ad-hoc experiment to introduce a new dataset aimed at investigating the feasibility of inferring intent from motion.
+In this experiment, subjects were asked to grasp a bottle, in order to either 1) pour some water into a glass, 2) pass the bottle to a co-experimenter, 3) drink from it, or 4) place the bottle into a box.
+The dataset is composed of both 3D trajectories of 20 motion capture (VICON) 3D markers outfitted over the hand of the participants, and optical video sequences (lasting about one seconds) with an occlusive camera view, in which only the arm and the bottle are visible.
+Data are acquired from the moment when the hand starts from a stable fixed position up to the reaching of the object, and 3D marker trajectories and video sequences are exactly trimmed at the instant when the hand grasps the bottle, removing the following part.
+We posit the problem as a multi-class classification task where the goal is to classify the intents associated with the observed grasping-a-bottle movement, \ie to predict the subject's intent.